davidkowalk/end_portal_triangulator/README.md

 # End Portal Triangulator

-The end portal triangulator is an application for minecraft players to calculate the position of an end portal using two consecutive throws of an ender pearl.
+The end portal triangulator is an application for Minecraft players to calculate the position of an end portal using two consecutive throws of an ender pearl.
-The position is calculated using linear algebra and a monte carlo simulation is used to estimate the uncertainty.
+The position is calculated using linear algebra and a Monte Carlo simulation is used to estimate the uncertainty.

 ## Installation

 The web app can be found in the `src` folder of the repository.
 It does not need to be installed.
 To run the app simply open `triangulate.html` in a web browser.
-Javascript needs to be enabled.
+JavaScript needs to be enabled.

-The application pulls the dependencies of `plot.ly` and `math.js` from the internet, therefore a connection is required.
+The application pulls the dependencies of `Plotly` and `math.js` from the internet, therefore a connection is required.

 ## Example